Are you looking for the best 4WD tracks in Margaret River?

 If you have tried all of the 4WD tracks in Margaret River, you can try a bit further afield.
 A couple of hours from Margaret River, but definitely worth the drive if you’re willing, Black Point is quite the unique spot.

-Popular with surfers, campers and fishermen, Black Point is only accessible by 4WD and can be a rough ride getting in, but the stunning coastal scenery makes it worth your while as you will be rewarded with stunning scenery in a rugged and isolated location.
+Popular with surfers, campers and fishermen, Black Point is only accessible by 4WD and can be a rough ride getting in.
+However, the stunning coastal scenery makes it worth your while as you will be rewarded with spectacular scenery in a rugged and isolated location.

 Black Point is often quite rugged and remote, so be certain to bring more than enough food and water as well as some extra gear just in case.
 The track can close during winter months, so make checking conditions a priority before your trip (I like to check recent Facebook posts on 4WD groups).

 Do You Need a 4WD in Margaret River?